How to Plan, Design and Obtain Approval for Your Second Unit

 - What will it cost and how much should I budget?
 The calculator on this site can let you see the typical cost of building a second unit and the potential rental income.

 Once you have created a basic plan for your second unit in collaboration with your designer/architect, you are ready to hire a builder.
 Ask two or three builders to bid on your second unit, all based on the same set of plans and specifications.
 It is important to specify whether you want inexpensive construction, luxury details or something in between.
+If you already have a good idea of what you want to build, you may consider hiring a “design/build” contractor who can both design and build the second unit.
+Always check a builder’s license status to make sure they are in good standing with the state.

 Put everything you agree to in writing and make sure you understand the contract before signing.
 Here are some tips from the State about hiring a builder.